 Our new BAM (multiscale reference) method uses a Hidden Markov Model (HMM) to segment the genome.
 It does so, using coarse binnings in the “backbone” areas to provide copy number base line and large copy number events, as well as fine binnings in “target” areas to provide high resolution copy number detection in targeted regions.

 Watch one of our recently recorded webinars or see it in action by filling out the form on this page to request a demo.See what some Early Access Users have already accomplished in version 9.0 with the BAM (multiscale reference) algorithm for CNV estimation from NGS data.

-Register here for customer webinar on April 27th with Shawn Anderson from the Vancouver Prostate Centre who will discuss the challenege for deriving CN from WES of patient derived xenografts and primary prostate tumors lacking benign tissue samples.
-Furthermore, he will also discuss how using Nexus Copy Number 9.0 helps them create a robust pooled reference with the BAM (multiscale reference) algorithm and adjust copy number baseline ploidy.
+View the webinar recording from Research Scitentis, Shawn Anderson from the Vancouver Prostate Centre, who discussed the challenege for deriving CN from WES of patient derived xenografts and primary prostate tumors lacking benign tissue samples.
+Furthermore, he also discussed how using Nexus Copy Number 9.0 helps them create a robust pooled reference with the BAM (multiscale reference) algorithm and adjust copy number baseline ploidy.